 Printer jams and low ink levels play a key role in wasting paper in an office environment.
 When a jam occurs, the printer chews up the sheet of paper, making it impossible to print anything else on it.
 In addition, when ink levels are low, documents you print out look faded, and can be very difficult to read.

 Always check your ink and toner cartridges to make sure all your documents come out in pristine condition.
 Also, be sure to check on your devices to make sure they are in good working order.
-If your printer is having issues, call someone to service it as soon as possible so you do not run the risk of wasting more paper.
+If your printer is having issues, call Global OS and request service as soon as possible so you do not run the risk of wasting more paper.
 Until the machine is fixed, keep all your documents digital for the time being.